 Ruby Falls Cave, one of the Southeast’s must-see attractions, lay hidden 1120’ under Lookout Mountain until Leo Lambert discovered it in 1928.
 He knew he found something special and immediately began to turn it into a tourist attraction.
 Today, it’s part tourist trap, part Chattanooga icon, and part testament to the spirit of discovery and childhood dreams.

 We have been on caving expeditions deep in the Belizean rainforest and photographed attractions worldwide.
-All we wanted was a sweet distraction for an hour or two.
-We found a beautiful centerpiece attraction wrapped in many layers of fascinating stories.
+We came to Ruby Fall with expectation like the lyrics of a Bond Song – “All we wanted was a sweet distraction for an hour or two.”
+However, we found a beautiful centerpiece attraction wrapped in many layers of fascinating stories and secrets.